Occult books by H. P. Blavatsky

 This little book, the last that Blavatsky wrote before she died, is taken from The Book of the Golden Precepts, one of the works put into the hands of occult students in the East.
 The book contains three Fragments—"The Voice of the Silence," "The Two Paths," and "The Seven Portals"—which together comprise about 90 distinct treatises on the Occult Sciences, from which the author has selected those which she felt would most benefit the few sincere seekers in the West who could comprehend and apply the elevated teachings contained in them.
 The whole presents the lofty ideal of the path to the Light and its virtues of compassion, altruism, self-sacrifice, and service to humanity.
 As such, it should appeal to every kind of seeker who wishes to lead a more useful and happy life, which, by force of example, will help mankind in general along its path of more or less blind existence.

 The Voice of the Silence is both easy and difficult to read.
 Easy, because it presents the two paths of spiritual attainment—one pursued by those seeking knowledge for their own enlightenment; the other by those prompted by love and compassion for all—with great simplicity and clarity.
 Difficult, because of the large number of Sanskrit terms employed by the author, many of which will be unfamiliar to many Western readers.
 However, the book contains an excellent glossary that elucidates these terms, so the diligent student should have little difficulty in familiarising himself with them.
 The knowledge gained in this way will also prove invaluable in the study of the Secret Doctrine reviewed above.
-We would add that the Sanskrit term 'lower Iddhi' used in the first Fragment refers to what we call the lower self or mind, and it is this principle in us which presents the greatest danger for the sincere seeker who wishes to truly learn and master the Occult Sciences.
+We would add that the Sanskrit term 'lower Iddhi' used in the first Fragment refers to what we call the lower self or mind.
+It is this principle which is one with the physical body during our lifetime that presents the greatest obstacle for the sincere seeker who wishes to truly learn, practise and master the Occult Sciences.

 This page was last updated on 25 June 2022 — © Copyright occult-mysteries.org.